 HOUSING CONSIDERATIONS

 Figure 6-4 illustrates the roof panel of the generator set housing.
-Knock out the holes shown in the illustration and slit the foam to provide room for the siphon hoses.
+Knock out the holes shown in the illustration and install grommets provided in the siphon break kit.

 FIGURE 6-4.
-HOUSING ROOF OPENING FOR SIPHON HOSES (MDKAD HOUSING SHOWN)
+HOUSING ROOF OPENING FOR SIPHON HOSES